|Global head||Martha Samuelson|

 Antitrust has been a core focus of Analysis Group’s work for 40 years.
 From our 14 offices in the US, Canada, Europe, and Asia, we integrate industrial organization theory, industry-specific expertise, and the latest quantitative analytical methods to shed light on the conduct and market dynamics at issue in antitrust litigation, merger reviews, and market investigations.
 We have proven expertise in complex antitrust and competition assignments related to class certification and collective proceedings, liability, quantum of damages, pass-through, and competitive effects and optimal remedies for proposed mergers and acquisitions.

-The pharmaceutical industry has also been an important area of focus for our antitrust work, including high-profile matters involving allegations of reverse payment, product hopping, and delayed generic entry.
-In other areas, we have provided economic and market analyses in some of the largest cartel cases in different industries, such as online services, financial services and products, agriculture, food and beverages, credit cards, computers and technology, manufacturing and supply, and transportation.
+The pharmaceutical industry has also been an important area of focus for our antitrust work, including high-profile matters involving allegations of delayed generic entry through reverse payment or product hopping.
+In other areas, we have provided economic and market analyses in some of the largest cartel cases in many different industries.

 Alongside our antitrust and competition work, we provide expertise in economics, finance, intellectual property, health care analytics, and strategy to top law firms, Fortune 500 companies, and government agencies.
 Drawing on our global network of internal experts and affiliated experts from academia, industry, and government, we offer our clients exceptional depth of analysis.